michiganhackers/diabetes-game-for-kids/README.md

 ## Minimum Viable Product

-A 2D game that has a built in injection and blood check reminder with a calorie count.
+A 2D "pet" game with a carb counter.

 ## General Features

 * reminding of taking insulin
    * as part of setting up app have user input when they are expected to take injection
-* calorie count
+* carb count
-   * Provide basic calorie count examples (or dump the database for them)
+   * Provide basic carb count examples (or dump the database for them)
-   * Calorie count calculator tool
+   * Carb count calculator tool
 * blood glucose checking
    * also have user input when they should be taking injections as part of setting up app
 * reward/incentivise treatment